christianacca/web-api-starter/docs/deploy-app.md

     2. linking your VS subscription to your office365 dev tenant: <https://laurakokkarinen.com/how-to-use-the-complimentary-azure-credits-in-a-microsoft-365-developer-tenant-step-by-step/>
     3. things to be aware of when moving your VS subscription to another AD tenant: <https://docs.microsoft.com/en-us/azure/role-based-access-control/transfer-subscription>

-If you don't have access to an isolated developer Azure AD tenant, then you will need to run the provisioning scripts via the github workflows in this repo.

-For more information on setting up these github workflows for your project see: [create-github-actions-infrastructure-pipeline](create-github-actions-infrastructure-pipeline.md)

 ### Steps

-**NOTE**: If you're not deploying the starter project itself, then you will need to change the [`ProductName` setting](../tools/infrastructure/get-product-conventions.ps1)

 1. (Once-only) Setup shared infrastructure:
     1. Provision AKS.
 See section below "Create a test AKS cluster"